erigontech/docs/src/basic/disk-space.md

 # Disk Space Required
-*How much space your Erigon node is taking*
+*How much space your Erigon node will take*

 # Mainnets